 Search continues for body at Texas plane crash site

-A north wind aided searchers by exposing more of the three-quarter-mile debris field left Saturday when Houston-bound Flight 3591, which Atlas Air was operating for Amazon, disintegrated on impact in Trinity Bay, about 35 miles (55 kilometers) east of the city, a sheriff said Sunday night.
+An area sheriff says a north wind has exposed more of the three-quarter-mile debris field left Saturday when Houston-bound Flight 3591 disintegrated on impact with Trinity Bay, about 35 miles (55 kilometers) east of the city.

-Emergency workers recovered two bodies on Sunday and sent them to a medical examiner's office for autopsies.
+The Chambers County Sheriff's Office says the two bodies recovered Sunday were sent to a medical examiner's office for autopsies.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 SPI sees massive economic boom, 230% increase from last year

 New city hall, transit center to open next year in San Juan

 U.S. extends non-essential travel band to July 21